SirWaffle/cpp-near-dedupe/README.md

 this project was thrown together in a few days and fueled by large amounts of coffee, so things are getting cleaned / fixed / improved, and there are likely bugs and other oddities in the code

 # todo
+- expose and implement wyas to set max memory usage for some tasks ( like file loader ) and more data to track memory usage across stages ( io in, hashing, comparing, io out )
 - change dedupe dupe items to only store the line number, instead of pointer to the dupeItem struct ( RAM savings )
 - replace queues with arrays/vectors/ring buffers where possible ( CPU perf, less memory fragmentation )
+- better ways to track down thread communication slow downs and thread contention issues
 - better readme
 - work stealing to speed up jaccard compare checks when other threads are less busy
 - better error checking